abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

     ```js
     const Student = function (firstName, birthYear, course) {
       Person.call(this, firstName, birthYear);
-      // here we are not using the (new) word and we are using (Person) as a normal function and not a class
+      // here we are not using the (new) word and we are using (Person) as a normal function and not a class, we just want to call the function and set the (this) keyword to the (Student) object

       this.course = course;
     };